xiaoma-max/iOS_CI_Demo/README.md

  - Download/update the required SDK platforms, SDK tools, etc.
  - Set up the simulator and wait until its running
  - Running tests based on our code
- - Generate the signed build and deploy to the designated service (development branch to Fabric, master branch to Google Play)
+ - Generate the signed build and deploy to the designated service (development branch to Fabric, master branch to itunes connect)
  - Nodify users based on the setting (email, slack, etc..)

 User needs to create/ modify the .yml file and put it into the repository's root folder.
 As soon as the service detects the corresponding .yml file everytime when committed, it automatically activates the CI service to deal with it.
 Detailed settings in specific service as below.